 ENGL 1101), if not granted as part of the block transfer credit from a diploma program

 A minimum of 15 credits of required coursework must be academic electives, of which a minimum of 6 credits must be upper-level.
 All electives must be selected in consultation with a program advisor to ensure they are appropriate for the program and meet the students's educational goals.

-*Academic electives are courses that are not considered as professional development, applied studies or advanced training.
+Academic electives are courses that are not considered as professional development, applied studies or advanced training.
 Credit for ANES, POLY, RESP, and HLTH courses are limited because they are considered non-academic.
-Courses related to the block credit will not be considered for additional credit towards this degree.
+Courses related to the block credit will not be considered for additional credit toward this degree.

-Students are responsible for consulting with their program advisor to ensure courses selected are appropriate for their program of study and their educational goals.
+Students are responsible for consulting with their program advisor to ensure courses selected are appropriate for their program of study and educational goals.
 Students who proceed without approval may find that a course does not meet requirements and may be subject to transcript assessment fees.